alphagov/government-service-design-manual/information-security/index.md

 a service.

-The important thing to note about building trustworthy and secure systems is that it's a team game.
-Assurance and accreditation should not be a completely separate strand of work, or seen as a hurdle to be got over (or around).
+The important thing to note about building trustworthy and secure systems is that it's a team game. assurance and accreditation should not be a completely separate strand of work, or seen as a hurdle to be got over (or around).
 Only by engaging with risk and making decisions based on a range of expert opinion will you end up with the best product.